Mostafalol1233/bmo-toools/replit.md

-# Arabic Calculator Tools Application
+# BMO Tools Application

 ## Overview

-This is a full-stack web application that provides various Arabic-language calculator tools for daily use.
-The application features a collection of utility calculators including age calculator, date converter, BMI calculator, percentage calculator, and more.
-It's built with a modern tech stack using React for the frontend and Express for the backend, with support for both Arabic (RTL) and responsive design.
+This is a full-stack web application (formerly "Arabic Calculator Tools") that provides various web utility tools for daily use.
+The application features a collection of calculators, converters, and utilities including age calculator, date converter, BMI calculator, scientific calculator, URL shortener, image tools, and more.
+It's built with a modern tech stack using React for the frontend and Express for the backend, with support for both Arabic (RTL) and English languages.

 ## System Architecture